Treaty of Holston: Terms

-An addendum to treaty was signed by Henry Knox, Secretary of War, representing the United States and representatives of the Cherokee on February 17, 1792, and proclaimed on the same day, which increased the annuities paid by the United States to the Cherokee leaders.
+An addendum to the treaty was signed by Henry Knox, Secretary of War, representing the United States and representatives of the Cherokee on February 17, 1792, and proclaimed on the same day, which increased the annuities paid by the United States to the Cherokee leaders.
 Below is an excerpt from a letter of the War Department Dated January 17, 1792, by Secretary of War Henry Knox:

 "That the main business of the said Cherokees seems to consist in the following points:

-1st, To obtain an higher annual compensation for the lands they relinquished by the treaty with Governor Blount, on the 2d day of July 1791.
+1st, To obtain a higher annual compensation for the lands they relinquished by the treaty with Governor Blount, on the 2d day of July 1791.